Allen School Inclusiveness Statement

 There is wide engagement in these efforts by faculty, staff, and students.
 Focused attention is imperative, though, and we have taken a number of steps recently to ensure that this exists:

-• Professor Yoshi Kohno serves on the Allen School leadership team as Associate Director for Diversity, Equity, Inclusion and Access.
+- Professor Ben Shapiro serves on the Allen School leadership team as Associate Director for Diversity, Equity, Inclusion and Access.

-• Chloe Dolese Mandeville is the Allen School's Assistant Director for Diversity & Access, a position focused on undergraduate diversity, access and inclusion.
-Chloe and her team are part of Crystal Eney's Student Services organization - a Diversity & Access team that complements the Allen School's outstanding Undergraduate Advising Team.
-Chloe's team includes Leslie Ikeda (Senior Allen Scholars Program Manager), EJ Pinera (Student Leadership Development Coordinator), Juliet Quebatay (Outreach Coordinator), Kayla Shuster (Recruiter), and Christina Huynh (Allen Scholars Academic Adviser).
+- Chloe Dolese Mandeville is the Allen School's Assistant Director for Diversity & Access, a position focused on increasing undergraduate diversity, access and inclusion.
+She leads the Diversity & Access team that is part of Crystal Eney's Undergraduate Student Services Team and complements the Allen School's outstanding academic advising function.
+The Diversity & Access team includes Leslie Ikeda (Senior Allen Scholars Program Manager), EJ Pinera (Student Leadership Development Coordinator), Juliet Quebatay (Outreach Coordinator), Kayla Shuster (Recruiter), and Christina Huynh (Allen Scholars Academic Adviser).

 The Allen School's BPC Plan